 An opportunity for the student to earn credit through reading materials not covered in his/her previous courses, or to work on creative/analytical projects approved by the instructor.
 Contract required.
+Repeatable up to 6 hours.

 ART 485, THEA 485 - Internship in the Arts 4-12 hours